melissarogalski/Art-of-Gandhara/pages/Gandhara.md

 The most prosperous era for Gandhara occurred from the 3rd to the 5th century A.D, marked by the production of iconic sculptures.

 However, from the 5th to 6th century A.D the Huns took control of Gandhara, leading to a decline in patronage for Buddhist sacred areas.
 Despite this decline, older sculptures continued to be used by Buddhist communities.
 Still, from there on Buddhism declined from the region and most Buddhist sites were deserted, until the conquest of Gandhara by Mahmud of Ghazni in the 11th century took place and finalized this process.
+(Heirmann; Bumbacher, 2007, p.
+61)

 In the region of Afghanistan, Buddhism thrived in tandem with local communities from the 4th to the 8th century A.D.
 An extraordinary development occurred between 550 and 600 A.D when monumental Buddhas were constructed in Bamiyan, which was an important Buddhist site until the 7th century visited by pilgrims even coming from East Asia.

 Nevertheless, the 8th to 9th century A.D marked the end of the Buddhist tradition here as well, finalized in the 14. century by the muslim invasion of the Indian subcontinent since the 12th century.
+(Hartmann, 2004, p.
+37)

 ## Buddhism in Gandhara today
 Buddhism in Gandhara has, over time, essentially diminished.
 In Pakistan, where 94% of the population is Muslim, religious minorities, including Hindus, face oppression.
 It's unsurprising that in 2017, only 1884 Buddhists were reported in Pakistan, with the country hosting just one Buddhist temple in Islamabad, primarily used by visiting Buddhists from abroad.